 If thinking about taking another step makes you cringe, know there’s relief.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra use extracorporeal pulse activation technology (EPAT) to reduce pain caused by plantar fasciitis and tendonitis.
+At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM; and Edward Costa, DPM use extracorporeal pulse activation technology (EPAT) to reduce pain caused by plantar fasciitis and tendonitis.
 If you have severe foot pain, call Complete Foot & Ankle or book an appointment online today.

 Extracorporeal pulse activation technology (EPAT), also known as shockwave therapy, is an FDA-approved procedure for treating several musculoskeletal disorders.